Current Breakdown of Sportsbooks Operating in Arizona

 Is it legal to bet on horse races in Arizona?

-Horse racing has been operating legally in Arizona since 1935, and there are five different venues in the state that offer pari-mutuel wagering.
-There is also online horse race betting in Arizona, but most online and mobile sportsbooks do not offer it.
+Horse racing has been operating legally in Arizona since 1935.
+There is live and online horse race betting in Arizona, but most online and mobile sportsbooks do not offer it.

 Are Daily Fantasy Sports legal in Arizona?